 - NFWF funds may not be used to support ongoing efforts to comply with legal requirements, including permit conditions, mitigation and settlement agreements.
 However, grant funds may be used to support projects that enhance or improve upon existing baseline compliance efforts.

 FUNDING AVAILABILITY AND MATCH

-The Hawaiʻi Conservation Program will award approximately $950,000 in grants.
-Generally, grants range in size from $50,000 to $200,000, although grants greater than $200,000 can be considered on a case-by-case basis.
-Projects relating to bird and coral reef conservation priorities must have a minimum match of 1:1 non-federal cash and/or in-kind contributions.
-Projects implemented on Lānaʻi within the Kuahiwi a Kai program area must have a minimum match of 1:1 federal cash, non-federal cash, and/or in-kind contributions.
+The Hawaiʻi Conservation Program will award approximately $2.4 Million in grants.
+NFWF expects that average awards for projects to be in the range of $50,000 to $200,000.
+However, it is expected that awards will vary in amount based on the program priority being addressed.
+Projects relating to bird conservation priorities must have a minimum match of 1:1 non-federal cash and/or in-kind contributions.
+Projects implemented on Lānaʻi within the Kuahiwi a Kai program area are not required to provide match, but match is encouraged to demonstrate broad support for the project.
+Match for Kuahiwi a Kai projects may be any combination of federal/non-federal cash, and/or in-kind contributions.
 Projects may extend from one to three years.

 All proposals will be screened for relevance, accuracy, completeness and compliance with NFWF and funding source policies.
 Proposals will then be evaluated based on the extent to which they meet the following criteria.

 Program Goals and Priorities – Project contributes to the Program’s overall habitat and species conservation goals, and has specific, quantifiable performance metrics to evaluate project success.
 Project addresses one or more of the program priorities.